 As I mentioned yesterday, affiliate programs pay affiliates for promoting or recommending products.
 As you’ve seen here on the Cutting for Business blog, I often recommend products and services.
 When you click my referral link and purchase, I get a small percentage of the sale price.
 It’s important to note that the buyer doesn’t pay more from clicking on the link.
 Since affiliate income works in a hands off manner, it is considered passive income.

-How to Incorporate Affiliate Programs in Your Silhouette or Cricut Business
+How to Incorporate Affiliate Programs in Your Craft Business

 There are a few different ways to start using affiliate programs in your small business.
 Here’s an overview:

 - Identify products that your buyers would be interested in purchasing.
 You’ll need to make sure that your recommendations make sense!
 Here’s some examples:

 - If you sell customized shirts, you could recommend coordinating bottoms like leggings, shorts, or pants that match or complement your designs.
 Similarly, if you sell customized infant bodysuits, you could promote coordinating accessories like a bow or headband.
 An affiliate program through Etsy is available on the Affiliate Window platform (see link below) if you want to promote other handmade goods.

 - If you sell planner accessories or stickers, you could suggest planners to your buyers.
 As an example, Erin Condren offers a referral program where you can earn money on each planner related sale you make on their site.

 - If you sell cut files, you could recommend cutting machines, vinyl, paper, or fonts.
 Cricut has an affiliate program, as does Amazon.

 - If you sell party decor, you could recommend coordinating party supplies like tablecloths or cups to match your decor line.
 Affiliate programs at party suppliers might work well.